-Even Ruff can appreciate the core philosophy of Firefly Hollow Brewing Company in Bristol: a commitment to crafting reliably good beer, made with real ingredients, by people who care, featuring a huge variety of styles that will be satisfying every time.
-They strive to make the world a better place through the work they do and the beer they brew – for year-round, seasonal, and limited enjoyment.
+Ruff can appreciate the core philosophy of Firefly Hollow Brewing Company in Bristol: a commitment to crafting reliably good beer, made with real ingredients, by people who care, featuring a huge variety of styles that will be satisfying every time.
+They strive to make the world a better place through the work they do and the beer they brew – for year-round, seasonal and limited enjoyment.
 Pets are welcome outside.

 Although most state parks require that dogs be leashed at all times, Bark Park in Ridgefield is a well-maintained, off-leash dog park that’s well worth a visit.
-The fully fenced-in 1 ½-acre park offers small- and large dog areas, a walkway, drinking stations, poop cleanup stations with plastic bags available, and yard hydrants and areas for washing off dogs that get dirty having fun in the park.
+The fully fenced-in 1½-acre park offers small- and large-dog areas, a walkway, drinking stations, poop cleanup stations with plastic bags available, and yard hydrants and areas for washing off dogs that get dirty having fun in the park.
 There are seating pavilions in both areas, and the park has two other fenced sections available for training and fetching, so owners and dogs can concentrate on training without distractions from other canines.

-Red, White and Yellow Trails Loop, a lightly trafficked 2.2-mile loop trail that features beautiful wildflowers, rated as moderate and offering a number of year-round activities.
-Dogs are also able to use this trail but must be leashed.
+Red, White and Yellow Trails Loop - a lightly trafficked 2.2-mile loop trail that features beautiful wildflowers, rated as moderate and offering a number of year-round activities.
+Dogs are also able to use this trail but must be tethered.

-Red and Green Loop: a moderately trafficked 1.4-mile-loop trail good for all skill levels, offering ample opportunities to view local wildlife.
-This trail is ideal for walking, hiking, nature trips, and bird watching.
+Red and Green Loop – a moderately trafficked 1.4-mile-loop trail good for all skill levels, offering ample opportunities to view local wildlife.
+This trail is ideal for walking, hiking, nature trips and bird watching.

 Hand-curated trail maps and driving directions plus detailed reviews and photos from hikers, campers and nature lovers like you are available.

 Pet-friendly Paugnut State Forest in Torrington is part of a 2,410-acre contiguous park and forest complex that includes Burr Pond State Park and Sunny Brook State Park.
 Extending north into Winchester, it is home to the 2.1-mile John Muir Trail, which connects the two parks via the forest.
 Paugnut’s woodlands are made up of mixed hardwoods with white pine and hemlock found on drier and rocky areas.
 In the mid-1930s and early 1940s, Paugnut was part of the actively forested landscape during the years of the Civilian Conservation Corps camps in Connecticut.
-Hikers, dog walkers, and mountain bikers regularly inhabit this lush and beautiful natural wonder.
+Hikers, dog walkers and mountain bikers regularly inhabit this lush and beautiful natural wonder.

 With 20 cabins, 54 RV sites, and 50 tent sites available for overnight stays or longer, you and your pet won’t have to miss an hour of daylight at New England’s family theme park when you stay at Bear Creek Campground at Lake Compounce.
-Choose a fully furnished cabin that sleeps up to ten, or bring your tent and camping equipment and sleep under the stars.
+Choose a fully furnished cabin that sleeps up to ten; or bring your tent and camping equipment and sleep under the stars.
 You can also hook up your RV to one of the convenient RV sites.
 Open May-September with park discounts for campers.